 I’m going to delve a little into an area that I usually don’t because this is not a political website; it’s a religious/philosophical one.
 In all honesty, my two passions are religion and politics.
-I LOVE LOVE both topics.
+I LOVE both topics.
 I could discuss them all day.
-So, it’s actually quite difficult to steer away from politics in this website at times.
+So, it’s actually quite difficult to steer away from politics on this website at times.

 Before I get into the meat, a little background on my political philosophy.
 If I were to classify myself as a particular type of voter, I would consider myself a libertarian.
 I believe there should only be four main roles of government, and outside of these realms, you risk corruption and demagoguery.

 Government’s purpose is:

 - Operate justice

 You could combine some, add some, or subcategorize it, but in my mind, this is what I’ve come up with.
 I also believe that this philosophy is most beneficial for the Church and the expansion of God’s kingdom.
 Now that that’s out of the way…